 Best Ever Tweet:

-- Based in Trenton, NJ
+- Based in Milltown, NJ

-- Say hi to them at www.therealestateinvesther.com
+- Say hi to him at https://www.88realestatecapital.com/

 Get more real estate investing tips every week by subscribing for our newsletter at BestEverNewsLetter.com